samrocketman/repository-secrets/README.md

 # Drawbacks and alternative for files

-This uses asynchronous encryption (e.g. RSA key pair) which is best used on small strings.
+This uses asymmetric encryption (e.g. RSA key pair) which is best used on small strings.
 However, for large files this method is very inefficient.
-It is more efficient to use synchronous encryption (e.g. AES256) on large files.
-One way to go about it is to use a session key for the synchronous encryption and then encrypt the session key using asynchronous encryption.
+It is more efficient to use symmetric encryption (e.g. AES256) on large files.
+One way to go about it is to use a session key for the symmetric encryption and then encrypt the session key using asymmetric encryption.

 Another drawback to consider, build artifacts will have the decrypted secrets.
 There's not much that can be done about that because at some point in